TigerBSD/TigerBSD/README.md

 * [Open issues for ThinkPad-FreeBSD-ports](https://github.com/eriknstr/ThinkPad-FreeBSD-ports/issues)
 * [Open issues for ThinkPad-FreeBSD-src](https://github.com/eriknstr/ThinkPad-FreeBSD-src/issues)

-Do also be aware that even if no issues are open for any of these three repositories, there could be things that are broken or incomplete still.
+Be aware that even if no issues are open for any of these three repositories, there could be things that are broken or incomplete still.

 This guide assumes that your Lenovo ThinkPad T520 has a minimum of 8GB RAM, and that it has a single storage drive; an SSD of at least 120GB in size.